 There are free government-funded programs to support healthy and active ageing and promote independent living – learn more about them here.

-For more information on exercises and preventing falls, contact Stepping On at 1800 823 002.
+For more information on exercises and preventing falls, contact the Healthy and Active Ageing Team, Health Promotion Service SESLHD at 1800 823 002.